Gaslighting: Etymology

-The term originates in the 1938 British play Gas Light by Patrick Hamilton.
-The play was adapted into a 1940 film in the UK, Gaslight, which was remade in the US as the 1944 film Gaslight.
+The term derives from the title of the 1944 film Gaslight.
+The film was based on the 1938 British play Gas Light by Patrick Hamilton and was a remake of the 1940 British film adaptation, Gaslight.
 Set among London's elite during the Victorian era, Gas Light and its adaptations portray a seemingly genteel husband using lies and manipulation to isolate his heiress wife and persuade her that she is mentally ill so that he can steal from her.
-When the husband is absent from the house, the gaslights dim, which usually happens when someone somewhere else in the house lights a lamp, causing the gas pressure to drop; when the wife asks the servants, they tell her that nobody else is in the house.
+The wife is perturbed when the gaslights in the house periodically dim, as they normally would if a lamp were lit elsewhere in the house, causing the gas pressure to drop; when she asks the servants, they tell her that nobody else is in the house.
 Unknown to all of them is that the husband is upstairs searching the rooms for jewels.

 The gerund form gaslighting does not appear in the play or films.
-It was first used in the 1950s, particularly in the episode of The Burns and Allen Show.
+Its earliest recorded use was in 1961.
 In The New York Times, it was first used in a 1995 column by Maureen Dowd.
 According to the American Psychological Association in 2021, gaslighting "once referred to manipulation so extreme as to induce mental illness or to justify commitment of the gaslighted person to a psychiatric institution".
 It remained obscure — The New York Times used it only nine times in the following 20 years — until the 2010s, when it seeped into the English lexicon.
 Merriam-Webster defines gaslighting as "psychological manipulation" to make someone question their "perception of reality" leading to "dependence on the perpetrator".
 The American Dialect Society named gaslight the most useful new word of 2016.
 Oxford University Press named it a runner-up in its list of the most popular new words of 2018.